Building a website yourself for your not-for-profit or business is more straightforward, and less expensive, than ever before.

 With the speed of your website now being a ranking factor, your website needs to be fast and it needs to be able to be customized to the thousands of updates Google does each year that affect search rankings.

 The CMS that gives you the most customization options for speed, SEO, sales funnels, design, and more is the free WordPress version created by a not for profit that has this as its mission statement:

 “Our common goal is to democratize publishing and commerce so that anyone with a story can tell it, and anyone with a product can sell it, regardless of income, gender, politics, language, or where they live in the world.”

 Pretty incredible goal.

 Here’s just one example that occurs with other for profit closed systems.
 GA4 is a super fancy analytics system Google released for free in 10/2020.
-As of the publishing of this post in April 2021 (6-months later!)
-Wix is still unable to utilize this enhanced tracking system Google created.
+As of the first rendition of this post in April 2021 (6-months later!)
+Wix was still unable to utilize this enhanced tracking system Google created.

 There is a learning curve you will need to get beyond with every CMS platform.

 With over 54k WordPress plugins, or basically “apps” for a CMS, you’ll have foundational skills that can be used to build anything and everything you could ever dream about in the future with WordPress.